 Zhabdrung Kuchoe is widely observed in the kingdom every year in the memory of Death Anniversary of our profound leader Zhabdrung Ngawang Namgyal.
 Every year it is marked on 10th day of the 3rd month of Bhutanese calendar.
 This year, it falls today the 14 April 2019.

 During the special occasion, the Zhung Dratsang (Central Monastic Body) performs the prayer ceremonies such as recitation of Zhabdrung’s Zhabten (prayer for stability of life) and offer thousands of butter lamps in every Dzongs and monasteries throughout the country.

-Today to mark the day, it is declared as National holiday.
+To mark the day, it is declared as National holiday.

 Brief Biographical History of Zhabdrung